-This type of knowledge banks offer a way to bring product or service’s sustainability information easily to the customers’ reach.
+This type of knowledge bank offers a way to bring product or service sustainability information easily to the customers’ reach.

 “The core of this type of collaboration tool is that it needs to be tied in into the company’s existing processes and not incorporated as an afterthought.
 So instead of being “just a website”, it is an integrated part of the customer’s sustainability development processes,” Peuhkurinen adds.

-Companies can also develop their existing customer service channel or incorporate customer service elements, such as chat bots or contact requests, to their sustainability site.
-This way they can better answer the needs of their customers’ sustainability inquiries.
+Companies can also develop their existing customer service channel or incorporate customer service elements, such as chatbots or contact requests, into their sustainability site.
+This way, they can better answer the needs of their customers’ sustainability inquiries.